Azure/autorest.typescript/test/integration/generated/azureParameterGrouping/README.md

-# AzureParameterGroupingClient library for JavaScript
+# AzureParameterGrouping client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for AzureParameterGroupingClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AzureParameterGrouping client.

 Test Infrastructure for AutoRest